fun things to do in Fort Myers

 Right on the beach and a great one for all types of travelers (from families to couples to business folk), relax and unwind at the Marriott Sanibel Harbour Resort & Spa.
 From the extra comfy beds to the plush interiors, Hilton Garden Inn Fort Myers Airport is well equipped and conveniently located near the airport (free shuttle service included).

 Travelers that prefer a smaller setup over a massive resort, check into the Homewood Suites by Hilton Fort Myers.
-For those that appreciate great service, the Best Western Fort Myers Inn & Suites never fails to impress guests with their hospitality and the rooms are extra spacious.
+For those who appreciate great service, the Best Western Fort Myers Inn & Suites never fails to impress guests with their hospitality and the rooms are extra spacious.

 Where to go next?